How to treat early stages of Male Pattern Baldness

 Saw Palmetto

 There are a lot of myths surrounding Saw Palmetto, but most are exactly that - myths.
 There's no harm in adding a little Saw Palmetto to your daily intake.
 Just make sure you don't take too much.
-350mg-550mg should suffice.
+A daily intake of 350mg-550mg should suffice.

 These are the ones I take - take just one capsule a day with your breakfast.
 This bottle will last you over three months.